-- 7) Rotate the stopcock valve so that the sample syringe is "Open." - 8) Rinse the syringe by filling the syringe with 20-30 mL of water.
+- 6. Attach the open end of the tubing to the Luer-lock stopcock and 60 mL syringe (Figure 6). - 7.
+Rotate the stopcock valve so that the sample syringe is "Open." - 8.
+Rinse the syringe by filling the syringe with 20-30 mL of water.
 Turn Kemmerer spigot to 'off'.
 Remove the syringe and stop-cock from tubing and rotate stopcock value to closed.
-Draw in ~30 mL of air, and shake vigorously for ~5-10 seconds and discard the sample. - 9) Re-attach stopcock to Kemmerer tubing and repeat, rinsing 1 more time. - 10) After the second rinse; - a) Place the syringe under the water and draw in ~40 mL of water and 20 mL of air.
-These volumes do not have to be exact. - b) Roll the air slowly around the syringe and plunger tip to collect air bubbles. - c) Turn syringe tip-upward and tap the side of the syringe to release any trapped air bubbles.
+Draw in ~30 mL of air, either by removing the syringe from the Kemmerer tubing or drawing in air through the side port of the 3-way stopcock., Shake vigorously for ~5-10 seconds and discard the sample.
+NOTE: I suggest you keep the syringe and stopcock attached to the Kemmerer this entire time by drawing in air, shaking, and then discarding rinse water through the side-port of the syringe.
+This removes extra air in the Kemmerer tubing and makes sampling without air bubbles easier. - 9.
+Repeat, rinsing 1 more time. - 10.
+After the second rinse (Note this step is considered your 3rd rinse); - a) Draw in ~40 mL of water and 20 mL of air.
+These volumes do not have to be exact. - b) Roll the air slowly around the syringe and plunger tip to collect air bubbles. - Turn syringe tip-upward and tap the side of the syringe to release any trapped air bubbles.
 Large air bubbles affect volume readings so they should be removed.
 Tap hard to remove air bubbles.
-Removing small air bubbles may not be possible. - d) Holding the syringe upright, expel the air and all but ~1 mL of the water sample. - 11) Re-attach stopcock to Kemmerer tubing.
+Removing small air bubbles may not be possible. - d) Holding the syringe upright, expel the air and all but ~1 mL of the water sample. - e) If you removed the syringe from the Kemmerer tubing, re-attach the stopcock to Kemmerer tubing.
 Be sure tubing is full of water before attaching or you will get air bubbles in your sample.
-You can use a 3-way stopcock as described below if this makes getting an air-free sample easier. - 12) SLOWLY pull the plunger to draw a water sample until the syringe is completely full, the plunger at the 60 mL mark (Figure 5).
+You can use a 3-way stopcock as described, in detail, in the integrated sample section below, as this can make obtaining an air-free sample easier. - 11.
+SLOWLY pull the plunger to draw a water sample until the syringe is completely full, the plunger at the 60 mL mark (Figure 5).
 60 mL is more than needed, but collecting more will make the processing step easier.
 Be careful not to entrain any air bubbles.
-If large air bubbles are captured in the syringe, resample.
+If large air bubbles are captured in the syringe, resample. - 12.
+Collect all water samples at all stations before processing. - 13.
+Proceed to B.4, Sample Processing, once all samples are collected.